MicrosoftDocs/visualstudio-docs/docs/python/editing-python-code-in-visual-studio.md

 ### Find All References

 **Find All References** is a helpful way of discovering where any given identifier is both defined and used, including imports and assignments.
-You invoke it by right-clicking an identifier and selecting **Find All References**, or by placing the caret in the identifier and pressing **Shift**+**F12**.
+You invoke it by selecting and holding (or right-clicking) an identifier and selecting **Find All References**, or by placing the caret in the identifier and pressing **Shift**+**F12**.
 Double-clicking an item in the list navigates to its location.

 ![Find All References results](media/code-editing-find-all-references.png)